Popular now on KPCC

 Her honors include Golden Mikes and APTRA awards for Best Newscast and Best News Writing.
 Additional awards from those and other professional organizations include first place in spot news, documentary, entertainment and feature reporting and use of feature sound.

 Whatley was born and raised in the Pasadena area and enjoys a deep appreciation of the region's people, places and peculiarities.
-She is an orange belt in Shaolin Kempo karate, and at peace with the fact her young daughters will always outrank her in the sport.
+She is an orange belt in Shaolin Kempo karate, and at peace with the fact her teen daughters will always outrank her in the sport.

 Stories by Susanne Whatley

 KPCC spoke with shark expert Dr. Chris Lowe to find out why there have been so many sightings this year, what we know about shark behavior, and how you should behave if you see one.

 More than 200 Democratic members of the U.S. House of Representatives are staging a sit-in, including California Rep. Judy Chu.
 She talked to Take Two live from the House.

 Vice President Joe Biden, an admitted "train guy," told new "Late Night" host Seth Meyers that Gov. Jerry Brown was "leading the country in having high-speed rail."

 The man — Fresno resident David Peck — told KPCC that he suddenly started getting random emails from total strangers this week — and he has no idea why.

 Enjoy the overcast Wednesday morning?
 The weather may be mild right now, but a change is coming that signals an increased risk of wildfire.

 In the summer of 1990, a would-be robber shot and killed a grocer store owner in South Los Angeles, but now police say they think they’ve solved the case.